Gary Baker. F.R.A.S.

 Camden, Campbelltown ,Fairfield, Royal Agricultural Show, Sydney.
 NSW.

-Commonwealth Bank, B.H.P., Art Bank, M.B.F., Camden and many private collections.
+Commonwealth Bank, B.H.P., Art Bank, M.B.F., Camden, Campbelltown, Museum of Brisbane and many private collections.

 One man exhibitions